-Discover our tips for the most beautiful places near Vienna.
-If you´d like to discover new places and explore Vienna more or near the city do not worry.
-We have prepared a list of the best day trips from Vienna, which are easily accessible either by bus or a car.
+Discover new places and explore Vienna and its stunning surroundings.
+We have prepared a list of the best day trips from Vienna, which are easily accessible either by bus or by car.

 5. Trip to Roman City of Carnuntum

 Krems an der Donau.
-A beautiful city is known for its Danube Festival, wine, culture and of course – apricots.
-Hiking trails in nature, a remarkable art scene and, of course, a number of high-end and one-of-a-kind wine taverns offering the best local and international vintages to its visitors.
+A beautiful city is known for its Danube Festival, wine, culture and annual apricot festival.
+Hiking trails in nature, a remarkable art scene for all art lovers and, of course, a number of high-end and one-of-a-kind wine taverns offering the best local and international vintages to its visitors.
 All that can be seen in Krems an der Donau.
 And for those who would like to experience something unusual, the Krems Museum of Caricatures is definitely worth seeing as well.

-Find all tips for TOP EVENTS, PLACES, THINGS TO DO IN VIENNA.
+Discover with us the best tips on THINGS TO DO IN VIENNA.